harvestinghappiness/harvestinghappiness.github.io/_posts/2015-10-01-October-Newsletter.md

 We are continually overwhelmed by the magnitude of God’s goodness he has lavished on us!
 So many new and truly powerful things are happening.
-Doors are being opened and lives are forever being changed. <!--endexcerpt-->So much has happened in the past five months, it would be near impossible to arrange words in any order to express everything that has transpired.
+Doors are being opened and lives are forever being changed.
+So much has happened in the past five months, it would be near impossible to arrange words in any order to express everything that has transpired.
 In mid-May both Emily